raul23/clustering-text/README.rst

     e.g. djvutxt+15+3

-  - value: the extracted text
+  - value: the extracted text based on the options mentioned in the key

   Hence, you can have multiple extracted texts associated with a given ebook with each of this text extraction done based on different values of the options mentioned in the key.